23rd Edition of AsiaOne World Sustainability Round Table Meet: London - www.lokmattimes.com

 Some of the award winners at the forum are:

-Samir Krishan Modi, Managing Director, Modi Enterprises, Harish Kohli, President & Managing Director, Acer India, Dr. Arshi Ayub Mohamed, Senior Advisor, Private office of HH Sheikh Mohamed Bin Sultan Al Nahyan, UAE Royal Family; and CEO, Trust With Trade Group, Yashpal Singh Yadav, Managing Director of Anya Polytech & Fertilizers Ltd, Sanjib Acharya, Managing Director, SERUM Group, Dr. Basant Goel, Chairman, Goel Medicos & Mission Sarvarth Seva Foundation, Dr. Asmita Jagtap, Executive Director, Bharati Vidyapeeth Health Sciences, Aditya Vikram Birla, Chairman and Managing Director, Cosmic Birla Group, Ashok Kumar Todi, Chairman, Lux Industries Ltd, Sanjay Gupta, Chairman & Managing Director, APL Apollo Tubes Ltd., Maninder Singh, CEO, Manzeera Solutions, Jaikrishan Jajoo, Chairman, Shubhashish Group, Dr. Mohammad Salem Omaid, Founder and Chief Executive Officer, iBnk, Dubai, Kunal Yadav, Chairman & Managing Director, Yadu Corporation, Prince Raj, CEO, EKTA CONTECH, for DRONAGIRI, Ashish Aggarwal, Director & CEO, ANDDCO, Saravanan Palaniappan, MD, Relaxaa Home Textiles Pvt.
+Mr. Samir Krishan Modi, Managing Director, Modi Enterprises, Mr. Harish Kohli, President & Managing Director, Acer India, Dr. Arshi Ayub Mohamed, Senior Advisor, Private office of HH Sheikh Mohamed Bin Sultan Al Nahyan, UAE Royal Family; and CEO, Trust With Trade Group, Mr. Yashpal Singh Yadav, Managing Director of Anya Polytech & Fertilizers Ltd, Mr. Sanjib Acharya, Managing Director, SERUM Group, Dr. Basant Goel, Chairman, Goel Medicos & Mission Sarvarth Seva Foundation, Dr. Asmita Jagtap, Executive Director, Bharati Vidyapeeth Health Sciences, Mr. Aditya Vikram Birla, Chairman and Managing Director, Cosmic Birla Group, Mr. Ashok Kumar Todi, Chairman, Lux Industries Ltd, Mr. Sanjay Gupta, Chairman & Managing Director, APL Apollo Tubes Ltd., Mr. Maninder Singh, CEO, Manzeera Solutions, Mr. Jaikrishan Jajoo, Chairman, Shubhashish Group, Dr. Mohammad Salem Omaid, Founder and Chief Executive Officer, iBnk, Dubai, Mr. Kunal Yadav, Chairman & Managing Director, Yadu Corporation, Mr. Prince Raj, CEO, EKTA CONTECH, for DRONAGIRI, Mr. Ashish Aggarwal, Director & CEO, ANDDCO, Mr. Saravanan Palaniappan, MD, Relaxaa Home Textiles Pvt.
 Ltd., etc.

 AsiaOne is an international media house and the only Business & News magazine, with presence in more than 16 countries of Asia, Americas, Europe and Africa.
 AsiaOne Media has pioneered the research-based listing of Brands & Leaders and supplements its listings with National & International Business & Social Summits and Awards function.
 It has been offering Indian, Asian and African brands & leaders with higher visibility through its several prestigious mediums including Magazine, Coffee Table Book, Television Broadcast, various websites, Android and iOS Apps.